kimh/clojure-by-example/source/index.md

 # Sets

+Sets are collections of unique values.
+In other words, you cannot have duplicated values in a set.

-Sets are unordered collections of values, meaning that the order of values is not guaranteed.
+Another important trait of sets is that the order of values is not guaranteed.

 ## Literal